Is Sleep Deprivation Causing Havoc in Your Life?

 - Each person's immune system produces disease fighting cells during sleep and, as a result, works more effectively.

 - During sleep, the brain "catalogs" waking experiences by organizing thoughts, storing memories, and consolidating learning that happened during the day.

 - Rest allows parts of the brain to recharge, which is why emotional stability, cognitive reasoning, and motor skills all benefit from a good night's sleep.

 - During sleep, hormones go to work that help people regulate appetite and ward off inflammation and disease.

-If you suffer from insomnia, sleep deprivation can put you at risk for a host of health problems, such as heart disease, high blood pressure, obesity, diabetes, and other serious illnesses..
+If you suffer from insomnia, being deprived of sleep can put you at risk for a host of health problems, such as heart disease, high blood pressure, obesity, diabetes, and other serious illnesses..

 Symptoms of Sleep Deprivation

 - You feel tired all the time, even if you think you've slept well.
 You tend to want to fall asleep during the day and feel hazy or "out of it."

 - Your memory is poor.
 You have difficulty recalling names, times, and information.